BurnOutTrader/fund-forge/ff_data_server/src/rithmic_api/RITHMIC_SETUP.md

 Rithmic conformance is easy to pass just put the test details given to you by rithmic into a new .toml file at `ff_data_server/data/rithmic_credentials/active/test.toml`
 You can find the template file in `ff_data_server/data/rithmic_credentials/inactive`, just fill it out and move it to the active folder.

+Only credentials files in the `active` directories will be used by the server.

 Then you will just need to start the data server and keep it running until rithmic passes you app (the server will keep itself connected to rithmic if your details are correct)

 Since Fund Forge is not a company, each user must do this, you can find more information at [Rithmic](https://www.rithmic.com/apis).